dannywarren/Oblivion-DenockArrowToo/DenockArrowToo-Readme.txt

   set DenockArrowState to -1

+If the attack control somehow gets stuck in a disabled state, you can force the denocking routines to run and clean themselves up again by opening the console and typing:

+  set DenockArrowState to 2

 --

-BUGS/TODO:

-* if you have denock set to the cast key, and somehow manage to denock and cast at the same time, the attack control will be stuck disabled

-* add a special state that completely resets denock if something goes really wrong?

---

 CHANGELOG:

-0.01  2011.04.19
+1.00  2011.04.20

-  * initial beta
+  * initial release